ZeissIQS/zeiss-inspect-addon-api/doc/python_examples/data_interfaces/reference_points_and_mesh_data.md

   [ 223.86296211  175.77943045 -208.493199  ]]]
 ```

 Numpy-arrays can be handled very efficiently.
-The following code example creates a copy of the original mesh vertex points and shifts all points by 200mm in Z direction:
+The following code example creates a copy of the original mesh vertex points and shifts all points in Z direction by 200mm:

 ```{code-block} python
 shifted_part_points = part_points.copy()